fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/4/text.md

 The consumer interface encapsulates the common behavior of the Kafka consumers.
 The consumer interface has the createConfig method that sets all of the properties needed by all of the Kafka consumers.
 Note that the deserializers are of the StringDeserializertype because the Kafka consumer reads Kafka key-value records where the value are of the type string.

-Now, create a file called `Reader.java` in the src/main/java/monedero/directory with the content of Listing 2.5:
+Now, create a file called `Reader.java` in the src/main/java/monedero/directory:

 ```
 package monedero;